Qian Zhi Fu: Golden period: 8th – 10th century CE

-Qiān Zhī Fú may correspond to a polity referred to as Tchai pappe Mahanacon in the Du Royaume de Siam.
-In 756/57, a new dynastic line assumed the throne.
-(Note: As the source says, Pra Poat honne Sourittep pennaratui sonanne bopitra is the first king.)
 During this period, Buddhism supplanted Vaishnavism.
 Concurrently, Dvaravati's influence over the Menam Valleys declined, allowing monarchs from Qiān Zhī Fú and other Tai principalities in the upper plain to gradually assimilate remaining Dvaravati entities.
-As noted in the Cefu Yuangui, Gē Luó Shě Fēn, a corrupted form of Si Thep's Jiā Luó Shě Fú, controlled territory west of Dvaravati, granting access to maritime trade routes and contact with Srivijaya.
+As noted in the Cefu Yuangui, Gē Luó Shě Fēn, a corrupted form of Si Thep's Jiā Luó Shě Fú, controlled territory west of Dvaravati, (Note: The Chinese notices give the polity two different positions relative to Dvaravati, one to the north and one to the west.
+Hoshino explains the discrepancy as an early Tang report collated with a later one rather than as an error in either, and reads the difference between them as a record of territorial change over the intervening decades.) granting access to maritime trade routes and contact with Srivijaya.
+Direct evidence of Buddhist contact with China in this phase comes from three clay sealings recovered from the Khlang Nai stūpa at Si Thep, each inscribed before firing with the name of a Chinese monk, Wenxiang, and probably of the eighth century.
 Historical accounts record a Siamese naval expedition led by Passara, son of the king of Syam, which attempted to reach Macassar on Sulawesi but was diverted by a storm near Bali, subsequently establishing the settlement of Passaraan in Java in 800 CE.

 Six ancient kingdoms in Mainland Southeast Asia in the late 7th century mentioned by Xuanzang.

 Prang Si Thep, constructed in Angkorian architectural style during the late Dvaravati period, c.
 12th century.